Negotiation Done Differently

 And no more feeling as though in order to get the deal you want, you have to become someone you're not.

 Devon Smiley is a Negotiation Consultant & Speaker with 15 years of experience with Forbes’ finest and small business alike.
 She closed $5 billion of commercial contracts as a lead negotiator.
 She brings this experience to organizations that are focused on securing strong commercial results without sacrificing relationships.

 As a speaker, Devon’s dynamic style and best-in-class expertise ensure that audiences leave with a new perspective on what it means to be a great negotiator, increased motivation to make their ask, and the tools they need to take action immediately.
 Through her keynotes and masterclasses, Devon has helped teams across manufacturing, aerospace, legal, financial and consumer goods markets learn how to expand their margins, increase operational efficiencies and cultivate strong relationships with partners throughout the value chain.

 Devon’s global consultancy also includes work with small businesses and startups, and Devon contributes as mentor and advisor for programs including Startup Bootcamp FinTech NYC, and Startup Canada.
-Her insights on negotiation have been featured in Glamour magazine and the Chicago Tribune.
+Her insights on negotiation have been featured in the New York Times, Glamour magazine and the Chicago Tribune.